khangsheng1/kaggle/README.md

-# kaggle
+# Kaggle Notebooks
 Completed jupyter notebook code from kaggle.
+Data sets are not included as some are very large.